richardgaywood/paydata.org/content/sprawlrunners/matrix/cybercombat.md

 If the device takes a Wound (via a raise on the attack roll) then they are bricked.
 They do not function again until repaired.

-If the commlink that is running a PAN is Shaken, every device on the PAN is Shaken (and hence unusable) with it, until the commlink comes back.
+If the commlink that is running a PAN becomes Shaken, every device on the PAN is Shaken (and hence unusable) with it, until the commlink comes back.
 If it is crashed, every device on the PAN is Shaken.
-They can roll to unshake as usual (just roll once for all of them), but will come back as standalone devices, without the protection of the PAN.
+They can roll to unshake as usual (just roll once for all of them), but will come back as unattended devices, without the protection of the PAN.

 ## Consequences of crashing things

 **Smartweapons** and similar gear that are Shaken can still be fired, as they have manual fallback controls, but they lose any bonuses they normally get from their electronics eg. smartgun bonuses.
 Note that it might be more effective for offensive deckers to use a [DoS attack]({{< relref "combat_decking.md#denial-of-service-attacks" >}}) instead.

-All cyberware is controlled via direct neural shunts to the user's wetware, so crashing the cyberware's Matrix component only inhibits small parts of its functionality; it doesn't brick it entirely.
+All cyberware is controlled via direct neural shunts to the user's wetware, so crashing the cyberware's Matrix component only inhibits minor parts of its functionality; it doesn't brick it entirely.
 You cannot render someone's cyberlimb or wired reflexes completely inert via a cybercombat attack, although you can impede their use with a DoS attack.
-A few pieces of cyberware do inherently relies on Matrix connectivity to work - like implanted commlinks - and they can be crashed via cybercombat, however.
+A few pieces of cyberware do inherently rely on Matrix connectivity to work - like implanted commlinks - and they can be crashed via cybercombat, however.

-Similarly, if you disrupt the Matrix component of a **vehicle**, then the autopilot and navigation is disrupted, but the occupants can still use manual controls to drive it.
-If they don't, then a backup failsafe will attempt to bring it to a safe halt.